 Touching, and being touched, activate particular areas of our brain, thus influencing our thought processes, reactions, and even physiological responses.

-For example, one study reports that brain scans have revealed that affective touch activates the orbitofrontal cortex, a brain region associated with learning and decision-making as well as with emotional and social behaviors.
+For example, one study reports that brain scans have revealed that affective touch activates the

 Certain experiments have also suggested that romantic kissing is an important tool — particularly for women — when it comes to choosing a partner, because the personalized chemical cocktail found in an individual’s saliva conveys important information to the brain about their physiological compatibility.